 The data supports efficient, targeted law enforcement efforts across Wilmington for all residents and visitors, and the compiled statistical data is simultaneously used as a management tool for reducing crime, improving procedures and training, and enhancing transparency.

-Mayor Mike Purzycki and Chief of Police Robert J. Tracy are pleased to present citizens with weekly data-driven performance measurements for the Wilmington Police Department.
+Mayor Mike Purzycki and Chief Robert J. Tracy are pleased to present the public with the weekly CompStat report, which is accessible below.

 Weekly CompStat Report

 Mayor Purzycki and Chief Tracy invite members of the public to use this free online service to gain a greater understanding of what’s happening in your neighborhoods and throughout the city.

 CrimeMapping.com is a web-based platform that helps law enforcement agencies provide the public with valuable information about recent crime activity.
 Visitors can search the platform by neighborhood, address, offense type and date.